persash/Movie-Party-Bot/README.md

 The Bot will remove any message in movie party suggestion channel that is not a youtube url and inform the original author of the message.

-Discord server moderators will need to pin movies to the movie party suggestion channel to keep track what has been watched and to help the bot do its job.
-In the future, I might at a `select` command for server admins so they dont have to do it manually.
+Discord server moderators will need to pin movie suggestions in the movie party suggestion channel to keep track what has been watched to help the bot do its job.
+In the future, I might add a `select` command for server admins so they dont have to do it manually.